 AND THEN CAME THE CIRCUS…

+One day Beth's daughter Catie, who was one of these lovely young dancers, decided that she didn't want to be a dancer anymore.
+Instead, she wanted to run away with the circus and be a “contortionist”.
 Her Fairy God Mother had given her a video of the 4 little pink contortionists with Cirque du Soleil from their early show “Nouvelle Experience”.
 It was fabulously fascinating.
-All Catie wanted to do was stay in her room and try to put her toes over her head.
-Then she started to get all the other girls at our dance studio to put their toes over their heads.
+All Catie wanted to do was put her toes over her head.
+Then she started to get all the other girls at the dance studio to put their toes over their heads.

 Needless to say, Catie’s wish was the beginning of a wonderful journey and provided the vision for the Circus Arts program.

 At age 16, Catie was shipped her off to train with Chinese contortion coach, Master Lu Yi, and Mongolian coach Serchmaa Byamba, all the way over in San Francisco, as this was the only place in the country at that time where she could get the proper training.
 After two years of intensive work, she became a respected dancer/acrobat/contortionist in the entertainment industry.

 As Beth watched Catie train one day during a visit, she observed the other athletes training in the gym.
 All of this was very interesting to her as a choreographer and artistic director.
 So instead of just sitting and watching Catie train as a doting mother…she decided to get herself a few lessons and wrap her wits around a trapeze.
 If she could incorporate this circus stuff in her dance shows, how much fun would that be?!

 Hence the Circus Arts program was conceived at the dance studio.
 Changing the studio's name to “Dance & Circus Arts of Tampa Bay”, they were not only training dancers, but were also now training circus artists.
 It was a fairly logical sequence and it was very exciting.